This is a foreign exchange guide to Afghanistan, the Afghan Afghani currency plus AFN transfers and travel tips.

 This trend appears to be attributable to the relative stability of the exchange rate since the introduction of the new currency, administrative measures aimed at promoting its use, such as the requirement that shopkeepers must price goods in Afghani.
 Donors are increasingly making payments in Afghani instead of U.S. dollars and this appears to be widely accepted.

-Getting a better deal when sending money to Afghanistan
+Get a better deal for foreign transfers to Afghanistan

 When sending money to Afghanistan it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :